siwei-noaa/subgrid_topo/README.md

 This includes scripts for processing raw DEM data to get the required subgrid information.
 To use these scripts, a lot of GIS libraries are required.
-For more details, you can refer to [how to install GIS](https://automating-gis-processes.github.io/2016/Installing_Anacondas_GIS.html)
+For more details, you can refer to [how to install Python + GIS](https://automating-gis-processes.github.io/2016/Installing_Anacondas_GIS.html)

 # Steps in getting subgrid information